ClearBlade/ble-adapter-go/README.md

 # BLE-ADAPTER-GO

-A GoLang bluetooth adapter implementation utilizing BlueZ and DBUS that allows BLE devices to interact with the ClearBlade Platform.
+A Go bluetooth adapter implementation utilizing BlueZ and DBUS that allows BLE devices to interact with the ClearBlade Platform.

 Much of the code has been based off of the implementation found at https://github.com/ecc1/ble